blog

 Location: Valor Park at The Market Common, 1120 Farrow Parkway, Myrtle Beach, SC

 Here, it’s never too early for winter fun.
 Christmas at the Beach is a year-round holiday shop at Broadway at the Beach with a little of everything from décor to gifts.
 Plan for lots of things to do when you head to the Broadway area, even in the winter.
 You’ll find more than 70 shops with options from toys to hot sauce to jewelry.
-Stick around the area for lots of holiday activities all season, from a quick snow shower to a Santa appearance.
+Stick around for lots of holiday activities all season, from quick snow showers to Santa appearances.

 Open daily at Broadway at the Beach, 1325 Celebrity Circle, Myrtle Beach, SC